mrzzy/ntu-sc1015/README.md

 3.2G    yelp_academic_dataset_user.json
 ```

-In its original state, the Yelp dataset is not suitable for analysis as its relatively large.
+In its original state, the Yelp dataset is not suitable for analysis as it is relatively large.
 The full dataset cannot be loaded on a single machine.
 Sampling of the last 100 thousand reviews by review timestamp was performed with Apache Spark to reduce the data to a manageable size suitable for single node processing.
 Apache Spark scales data processing over multiple nodes and is therefore chosen to handle the large data volume.

 Additionally, denationalisation of relationships is performed to form "one wide table" of data for ease of analysis.
 An outer join is performed on the reviews-business relationship to preserve businesses with no reviews.
 Due to duplicate nature of denormalised data, the Parquet file format was chosen to store the dataset sample due to ability to better handle duplicates with its run-level / dictionary encoding and snappy compression features [^2].